riichi/chombot/README.md

 ## Running
 Chombot requires a few settings passed via environment variables.
 Those are:
-* `CHOMBOT_TOKEN` - the Discord bot token.
+* `DISCORD_TOKEN` - the Discord bot token.
 You can obtain one by [creating a Discord app](https://discord.com/developers/applications).
 Make sure to copy your Bot token, not a client secret.
 * `APPLICATION_ID` - application ID of the Discord bot.
 * `KCC3_URL` - the URL of the [kcc3 instance](https://github.com/riichi/kcc3) that you want to use with Chombot.
 The official instance is `https://fanpai.chombo.club`.
 * `KCC3_TOKEN` - the API token for kcc3 that can be obtained via kcc3 admin page.